What is Sniper Elite 4?

 In terms of mature content, Sniper Elite 4 contains very strong, bloody violence and gore from the offset - although you do have the option to disable the worst of it.

-As a game about sniping, gore is a frequent fixture in Sniper Elite 4, with the game giving you the option to view automatic, slow motion "x-ray" replays of your shots.
-These slow-mo cameras show you the path your bullet takes towards your enemy, letting you watch it go into, and through your foe, particularly if you hit an internal organ.
+As a game about sniping, gore is a frequent fixture in Sniper Elite 4, with the game by default showing you slow motion, "x-ray" replays of your best shots.
+Triggered automatically, these cameras show you the path your bullet takes towards your enemy, and let you watch the bullet go into, and through your foe, with a focus on the organs your bullet connects with.
 Hitting a critical organ (eye, brain, heart, lung, liver, intestine, testicle) will earn you bonus points, and will be more likely to trigger a slow-mo replay of your shot.

-Before you even begin playing the game, though, you'll be given the option of turning these replays on, or off.
-Turning off x-rays will still give you an instant replay of your best shots, but will disable the x-ray style view of internal organs - all you'll see is a little bit of blood as the bullet hits.
+Before you even begin playing the game, though, you'll be given the option of turning these replays on or off.
+If you turn off x-rays, the game will still give you an instant replay of your best shots, but it'll disable the x-ray style view of internal organs - all you'll see is a little bit of blood as the bullet hits.
 You can also disable these instant replay cameras altogether, which drastically minimises the gore you'll experience in the game - when sniping soldiers from afar, only a slight puff of blood can sometimes be seen, meaning all you'll really see is the odd smear of blood on walls in game, where a group of enemies have been killed.